The EU and UK are releasing the money of deposed dictators

 Very little money returned

 Very little of the frozen money has been returned to the Egyptian state or its citizens.
-Instead, over time the money has been released back – without much explanation – to Mubarak’s family and friends.
+Instead, over time the money has been released – though without much explanation of who the beneficiaries are.

 Spain froze $28m worth of assets including upmarket properties in Madrid and Marbella, luxury cars, cash and financial investments.
 However, none of the money was returned to Egypt.
 More than €100m linked to Mubarak was also found and frozen in the UK, but, again, the Egyptian people have not received any of this money.